 Identify potential fire hazards in your office and train staff how to use fire extinguishers.

 - Avoid injuries by storing items safely

 Place heavier items lower to the ground and distribute weight evenly in cabinets and on shelves.

 - Help reduce back pain and repetitive strain injuries

 Make sure desk chairs are properly adjusted, and computer monitors are at the right height for each user.
 Proper ergonomics will aid the longevity and health of staff that work

 - Protect your business against water damage

 Service HVAC equipment regularly.
 Pipes and other components in the system can leak, making the working environment more humid than it should be, which may give rise to other problems like

-Contact your Financial Advisor to learn more about Business insurance and gain access to more small business resources.
+Contact your Financial Advisor to learn more about Business insurance.